tmontaigu/pylas/docs/basic.rst

     print(np.unique(las.classification))

-pylas can also :func:`pylas.open` files reading just the header and vlrs but not the points, this is useful if you need metada informations that are contained in the header.
+pylas can also :func:`pylas.open` files reading just the header and vlrs but not the points, this is useful if you are interested in metadas that are contained in the header and do not need to read the points.

 .. code:: python